tzutalin/dlib-android/README.md

 * You can build it to dynamic or static library for Android.
 You can also build dlib's sample to Android executable file.

+* You can refer to [dlib-android-app](https://github.com/tzutalin/dlib-android-app) which demonstartes dlib-android features

 ### Prerequisites
 * Download Android-NDK from [Android website](https://developer.android.com/ndk/downloads/index.html).